+86 1510-529-7925 [email protected]

 BTS was taken with the Ricoh GRiii.

-Both cables do exactly the same job and both function exactly the same way.
-But I would take a very safe bet that the Nikon Mc-DC2 shutter release cable would still be working after a few months while the Cuely Mc-DC2 shutter release cable would have fallen apart a long time ago.
+Both cables do exactly the same job and function exactly the same way.
+But I would bet that the Nikon MC-DC2 shutter release cable would still be working after a few months, while the Cuely MC-DC2 shutter release cable would have fallen apart a long time ago.
 You get what you pay for in this world.
 When it comes to the photography world, third-party is not always bad, but you do get what you pay for.
-I am not against using third-party lenses such as Tamron or Sigma but when it comes to the really cheap nasty stuff, stay away from it.
+I am not against using third-party lenses such as Tamron or Sigma, but when it comes to really cheap, nasty stuff, stay away from it.

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories

-Buy the right product the first time and then you don’t have to spend money buying the right thing later.
-This is the advice I got when buying my first tripod and I didn’t listen to it, since then I have bought three more tripods.
-I have learned my lesson and my last two tripods were good solid investments.
+Buy the right product the first time, and then you don’t have to spend money buying the right thing later.
+This is the advice I got when buying my first tripod, and I didn’t listen to it.
+Since then, I have bought three more tripods.
+I have learned my lesson, and my last two tripods were good solid investments.
 The same should be told to photographers who buy accessories like filters and shutter release cables.
-But the right stuff the first time and safe money in the end.
+Buy the right stuff the first time and save money in the end.

 Be wise and shop when you have the cash to buy the right thing.